fizzle77/JAFDTC/doc/README.md

 > As with all things, there are exceptions.
 A good general rule is if the JAFDTC UI can do
 > something, use the UI and don't try to work around it.

+### Avionics Defaults

+A configurable parameter has a "default" state that corresponds to the state DCS models when the jet comes out of a cold start in the absence of specific input by the pilot.
+Pilot actions may change these values.
+Generally, JAFDTC has knowledge of default values for a parameter, but may lack visibility into its "current" value.

+Because of this, setting a parameter to a "default" value generally implies that JAFDTC will not change the parameter from its *current* value in the avionics even if the current value does not match the cold start value.
+Throughout this document, we will use "default" under the assumption that the pilot has not changed parameters (so "default" and "current" are the same value.

 ## Linking Systems

 JAFDTC allows you to link *System Configurations* between different *Configurations* for the